Azure/Enterprise-Scale-for-AVS/BrownField/Monitoring/AVS-Workbook/readme.md

 * Enable Azure activity log collection from your AVS Private Cloud to Log Analytics

+* Enable SysLog collection from your AVS Private Cloud to Log Analytics

 * Run the following script

 ### ARM